 The Foundation continues the Sealy family tradition and concern for the healthcare of the people of Galveston.
 The University of Texas Medical Branch (UTMB) includes the current John Sealy Hospital as well as 24 buildings and facilities donated or owned by the Foundation.
 In 1998 the Foundation approved a grant to construct a Biosafety Level 4 Laboratory, which was the first such BSL-4 lab constructed on a university campus in the United States.
 The existence of the BSL-4 Lab was a contributing factor for construction of the first federally funded National Laboratory in Galveston following the events of September 11, 2001.
 The Foundation has also acquired cutting-edge medical equipment, established a Bio-Med research fund and has endowed 27 academic chairs.

-Over the decades, the Foundation has made grants totaling over $800 million for healthcare related projects and programs on Galveston Island.
-It recently granted $170 million to UTMB toward the construction of a new Jennie Sealy Hospital on land provided by the Foundation.
+Over the decades, the Foundation has made grants totaling over $850 million for healthcare related projects and programs on Galveston Island.
+It pledged $170 million to UTMB for the construction of a new Jennie Sealy Hospital on land provided by the Foundation.
 The new Hospital will feature nearly 250 family-centered patient rooms, state-of-the-art surgical and intensive care space, and areas for visiting and consultations with caregivers.
-The facility will complement the existing John Sealy Hospital; which is currently being renovated and modernized with a grant from the Foundation.
-In addition to assisting UTMB financially, the Foundation provides logistical assistance to UTMB, including liaising with community leaders and State governmental officials on health care issues, and owning and operating properties that are used by UTMB in the furtherance of its mission.
-The Foundation is a functionally integrated Type III supporting organization.
+The facility will open in early 2016 and complement the existing John Sealy Hospital; which is currently being renovated and modernized with a $75 million grant from the Foundation.
+In addition to assisting the UTMB mission financially, the Foundation provides logistical assistance to UTMB, owning and providing non-medical maintenance of clinics and other Foundation properties utilized by UTMB in the furtherance of its mission.
+The Foundation is a Type III supporting organization.